jbeverid/advent-of-code/readme.md

 To add your solution, simply add code to the file `solutions/2022/2022-12-{day}.js` file.

+To verify your solution, go to the advent of code website and enter your answer for that day.

 ##System Requirements
 To run this use [NodeJs 14+](https://nodejs.org/en/download/).
 This may work all the way down to NodeJs 9, but 14+ is recommended.
 Additionally, some sort of good IDE like Visual Studio Code or WebStorm.